yardsale8/stat489_book/_sources/AssociativeDataStructures_DictionariesAndSets/Sets.rst

 .. mchoice:: set_intersection_1
     :answer_a: 22
     :answer_b: 19
-    :answer_c: 0
+    :answer_c: 1
     :correct: c
     :feedback_a: The intersection would represent the words that are in common.
 This answer gives total number of words including repeats ('fear', 'of', 'failure').
     :feedback_b: The intersection would represent the words that are in common.
 This answer gives total number of unique words in the union of the sets.
-    :feedback_c: These two quotes (by FDR and Winsten Churchhill, respectively) have no words in common.
+    :feedback_c: These two quotes (by FDR and Winsten Churchhill, respectively) have 1 word in common ('to').

     What value will the following code return?